 "a high-flyin, sharp-kickin, far-reachin' adventure! that's what it is!" piped zip

-"yes, another adventure indeed!" the rabbit picked himself up from the ground as the rodents got off him. "you little ones behave yourselves now. grungent only has one pair of eyes. learn as much as you can and one day, you can fly just like him." the rabbit winked at the owl.
+"yes, another adventure indeed!" the rabbit picked himself up from the ground. "you little ones behave yourselves now. grungent only has one pair of eyes, big as they might seem, he certainly can't keep up with all of you. learn as much as you can and one day, you will fly just like him." the rabbit winked at the owl.

 "really?!" zach jumped at the foot of the owl.

 "yes, zach, if you eat your vegetables and read all the books in the library."

 "you willl learn to love it one day. grungent will tell you wonderful and magical fairy tales of far away lands. and if you open the right book, the magic will come right out at you!" the rabbit raised his hands to spook them.

 "really?!" codle jumped up and down clapping his hands,"i love magic!"